rciminera/MechaCar_Statistical_Analysis/README.md

 - What is the null hypothesis or alternative hypothesis?
 - What statistical test would you use to test the hypothesis?
 And why?
 - What data is needed to run the statistical test?

+he statistical study design has the following:
+A metric to be tested is mentioned
+A null hypothesis or an alternative hypothesis is described A statistical test is described to test the hypothesis The data for the statistical test is described